opensearch-project/project-website/_posts/2025-10-24-Improving-vector-search-diversity-through-native-MMR.markdown

 ]
 ```

-By using MMR, you receive more diverse results (like “Crispy apple”) without sacrificing relevance for the top hits.
+By using MMR, you receive more diverse results (like "Crispy apple") without sacrificing relevance for the top hits.

 ## Benchmarking MMR reranking in OpenSearch